-Why Engagement of Production Workers Matters?
+Why Does Engagement of Production Workers Matter?

 Reports on the productivity and payback of employee engagement show that workers who are invested in their roles are more productive than those who aren’t.
 What is more, according to a Gallup poll, engaged employees are 21% more productive than their less engaged counterparts.
 In a factory, this becomes even more important because engaged employees are the ones who discover opportunities for improvements.

-Consider the following example to understand why engagement matters.
+Example scenario to understand why engagement matters

-Let us explore how you can achieve this.
+Let’s explore how you can achieve this.

 How to Engage Production Operators?